lagdotcom/tygpi21d/readme.md

 | `_fmemset`   | `memset`  |

 Also, TC doesn't support `// single line comments`, so it's `/* olde schoole time */`.

+## TODO
+* Chapter 3, Exercise 5: Try to make `Plot_Pixel_Fast()` even faster!
+* Chapter 3, Exercise 6: Using the keyboard as an input device, try to mkae a crude drawing program that allows the user to change colors and move a pen on the screen.